soumyavemuri/MSTeams_Attendance/README.md

     ```bash
     $ pip install pandas
     ```
-- ['meetingsAttendanceList' and the class attendance list must be in CSV Format
+- ['meetingsAttendanceList'] must be in CSV Format
-  - After downloading the list from Microsoft Teams, make sure the name is meetingAttendanceList
+  - After downloading the list from Microsoft Teams, make sure the name is meetingAttendanceList, no further changes need to be made to the file.

 >Just clicking attendance.py file will run it.
 It can also be run from command prompt
 ```bash